Start your application now and choose your investments.

 Rebalancing—buying more bonds and money markets and selling stocks—gets your portfolio back to your desired 60/30/10 percentage mix.

 If you don't want to make these changes yourself, we offer asset allocation portfolios.
-These professionally managed, automatically diversified investment solutions come in a single portfolio—a smart choice for long-term financial goals.
+These professionally managed, automatically diversified investment solutions come in a single portfolio—and may be a smart choice for long-term financial goals.

 Make sure to consider the type of account you have as there may be fees, penalties or taxes associated with withdrawing or moving your money.